 Saints Curig and Julitta

 Curig Lwyd (Curig the Blessed) is believed to have been a 6th century bishop of Llanbadarn, Wales where several churches are dedicated to his honour.
-But in Norman times the dedication to the Welsh saint gave place as in other Welsh churches to the child martyr Cyriacus (or Cyricus) and his mother Julitta.
+But in Norman times the dedication to the Welsh saint could have given place as in other Welsh churches to the child martyr Cyriacus (or Cyricus) and his mother Julitta.

 When persecution against Christians was raging under the 4th century Roman emperor Diocletian a wealthy and pious noblewoman named Julitta was widowed with a three year old son named Cyricus.
 As a Christian Julitta decided that life in her native Iconium (in central Turkey) was too dangerous.